-Here’s the thing, no matter how balanced your diet is on-point your daily routine is, you will experience midnight food cravings some or the other time.
+Here’s the thing, no matter how balanced your diet is or on-point your daily routine is, you will experience midnight food cravings some or the other time.
 No one can escape them.
 And these midnight food cravings, they hit differently.
 They make you appreciate food 10x harder because somehow, food just tastes a thousand times better in the wee hours of the night.
-Now these cravings lean heavily towards delicious junk food but delicious most importantly.
+Now, these cravings lean heavily towards delicious junk food but delicious most importantly.
 And while junk food is a no-no in any case, it’s worse at night.
 Therefore here’s a brief list of easy-to-whip-up snacks that are healthy alternatives to junk and also score high on taste.
 So, keep reading to know more!

 Hummus is a middle-eastern spread that not only tastes divine but is also rich in vitamins and minerals.
 It’s good for your digestive health and can be eaten every day in moderate amounts.
 It’s the perfect midnight snack you can have with either whole wheat bread or brown bread.